marsdrums/ReSTIR-reworking/README.md

 #### Importance sampling light sources

 If there's a shiny light on the right, and nothing on the left, if we shoot the ray on the left that's wasted.
 Importance sampling not only about sampling more often the directions that inherently carry more energy (because of the BxDF), but also about directing rays towards the most significant light sources more often.
 This is a bit more problematic, because to know exactly where the important directions are, one should solve first the rendering equation.
-It's not only about sorting light sources by instensity, becuase
+Sorting light sources by instensity wouldn't be enough, because some light sources might be occluded and because of albedo modulation - there's no universal way to define which light sources are important (e.g., an intense blue light like 0,0,50 does nothing to a surface of albedo 1,0,0).

-Here is where the reservoirs enter the scene, and more specifically RIS (Re-sampled Importance Sampling).
+Here is where RIS (Re-sampled Importance Sampling) enters the scene.

 ## Resampled Importance Sampling